 Silk painters, palm scroll painters, sculptors, Raghurajpur has them all

 I was in the seaside holy town of Puri for some time, when a day trip took me to this special artist village.
 It was around a half-hour drive from Puri and I remember the approach to Raghurajpur being lined with the colourful fabric parasols, a specialty of the region.
 The highly accoladed village was deceptively sublime and it had none of the looks of being an important milestone in the world of art and handicraft preservation.
-Scenic rustic surroundings of coconut, palm and jackfruit groves enveloped this village and it was an ideal day trip from Puri or Bhubaneshwar.
+Scenic rustic surroundings of coconut, palm, and jackfruit groves enveloped this village and it was an ideal day trip from Puri or Bhubaneshwar.
 Raghurajpur has about 120 odd homes and almost every villager is an artisan.

 It is the home of legendary artists and ancient art forms

-Many of these artists have won the prestigious National Awards for their exceptional work and they are an eclectic mix of patachitra painters, traditional mask makers, stone idol carvers, wooden toy makers and paper mache sculptors.
+Many of these artists have won the prestigious National Awards for their exceptional work and they are an eclectic mix of patachitra painters, traditional mask makers, stone idol carvers, wooden toy makers, and paper mache sculptors.
 It is also the birthplace of Guru Kelucharan Mohapatra, a renowned exponent of Odissi dance, who single-handedly revived this performing art from the brink of extension.
 Needless to say, Raghurajpur is like the holy site of arts and handicrafts and this lush little village is indeed the keeper of an ancient legacy.
-The highlight of Raghurajpur is Patachitra, an art form which dates back to the 12th century.
-It is a style of painting on cloth, which is said to have evolved under the Lord Jagannath cult and are still popularly used in religious rituals at the Lord Jagannath temple in Puri.
+The highlight of Raghurajpur is Patachitra, an art form that dates back to the 12th century.
+It is a style of painting on cloth, which is said to have evolved under the Lord Jagannath cult and is still popularly used in religious rituals at the Lord Jagannath temple in Puri.